Litter and illegal dumping

 • tyres, chemical drums and paint tins.

-Eligible Moreton Bay residents, ratepayers, charitable organisation and community groups are entitled to free disposal of general waste.
-For more information on eligibility, waste facility locations and conditions of use visit waste and recycling services
+Eligible City of Moreton Bay residents, ratepayers, charitable organisation, and community groups are entitled to free disposal of general waste.
+For more information on eligibility, waste facility locations, and conditions of use, visit waste and recycling services

 Penalties